 Nonetheless, I’d reckon many of you would be able to live with these quirks for the extras you’ll get with this computer and might not with the others.
 The list includes a sturdily built chassis, a full-size keyboard with NumPad, an almost complete set of ports (no card-reader though), a large battery and capable 144 Hz IPS screen, excellent performance on the CPU side, once undervolted, and the ability to easily access and upgrade all the components.
 These are corroborated with a competitive price that slots the m15 right in the middle of the pack.

-Potential buyers should however also consider the series’s other flaws, and among them are the fairly noisy fans and the fact that the components and outer-shell run hot with demanding loads, the mediocre speakers, the lack of an SD card-reader or the lack of per-key RGB lightning.
-On top of that, you should be aware of the various QC issues that have been plaguing many Dell and Alienware laptops in the past and still do these days, which include problems with the wireless implementation, coil whine, panel quality, sleep and DPC routines.
-Dell’s support is however better than most, and you should be able to address most of these, or just return your unit in case you end up with a complete dud, as long as you buy from Dell or other reputable stores.
+Potential buyers should however also consider the series’s other flaws, and among them are the fairly noisy fans and the fact that the components and outer-shell run hot with demanding loads, the mediocre speakers, the lack of an SD card reader or the lack of per-key RGB lighting.
+On top of that, you should be aware of the various QC issues that have been plaguing many Dell and Alienware laptops in the past and still do these days, which include problems with the wireless implementation, coil whine, panel quality, sleep, and DPC routines.
+Dell’s support is, however, better than most, and you should be able to address most of these, or just return your unit in case you end up with a complete dud, as long as you buy from Dell or other reputable stores.